-(c) It is the sense of the Senate that each department and agency of the United States should report immediately upon discovery to the select committee any and all intelligence activities which constitute violations of the constitutional rights of any person, violations of law, or violations of Executive orders, presidential directives, or departmental or agency rules or regulations; each department and agency should further report to such committee what actions have been taken or are expected to be taken by the departments or agencies with respect to such violations.
+(c) It is the sense of the Senate that each department and agency of the United States should report immediately upon discovery to the select committee any and all intelligence activities which constitute violations of the constitutional rights of any person, violations of law, or violations of Executive orders, Presidential direc-tives, or departmental or agency rules or regulations; each department and agency should further report to such committee what actions have been taken or are exshould further report to such committee what actions have been taken of are ex-pected to be taken by the departments or agencies with respect to such violations.
 SEC.
-12. Subject to the Standing Rules of the Senate, no funds shall be appropriated for any fiscal year beginning after September 30, 1976, with the exception of a continuing bill or resolution, or amendment thereto, or conference report thereon, to, or for use of, any department or agency of the United States to carry out any of the following activities, unless such funds shall have been previously authorized by a bill or joint resolution passed by the Senate during the same or preceding fiscal year to carry out such activity for such fiscal year:
+12. Subject to the Standing Rules of the Senate, no funds shall be appro-priated for any fiscal year beginning after September 30, 1976, with the exception of a continuing bill or resolution, or amendment thereto, or conference report there-on, to, or for use of, any department or agency of the United States to carry out any of the following activities, unless such funds shall have been previously author-ized by a bill or joint resolution passed by the Senate during the same or preceding ficeal ways to carry out such activity for such fiscal ways.
 (1) The activities of the Central Intelligence Agency and the Director of Central Intelligence.

 (2) The activities of the Defense Intelligence Agency.
 (3) The activities of the National Security Agency.